 Television shows like TLC's Extreme Couponing in the United States have helped fuel Canadian couponing (it’s no longer on the air, but can still be streamed).
 Extreme couponing is an activity that combines shopping skills with couponing in an attempt to save as much money as possible while accumulating the most groceries.
 In one episode, couponers were able to reduce their grocery store expenses by nearly 80%!

 So, does extreme couponing work in Canada?
-Yes and no. As Maple Money points out, the couponers on the television show are notified in advance about when their televised shopping date will be.
-To make their haul that much more impressive, they’ll save up their highest-value coupons and “free product” coupons and use them all at once on that day.
+Yes and no. The thing is, couponers on television shows are usually notified when their televised shopping date will be.
+To make their haul that much more impressive, they’ll save up their highest-value coupons, including “free product” coupons, and use them all at once on that day.
 Some even use paid coupon clipping services, and those costs aren’t factored into their savings either.

 So, don’t feel bad if you’re not saving hundreds of dollars on every trip to the store – those extreme couponers aren’t either!
 However, it’s still possible to save quite a bit of money using coupons if you’re organized and dedicated enough.